Duke Wen of Jin

-Duke Wen of Jin (697–628 BC), born Chong'er (literally "Double Ears"), was a scion of the royal house of Jin during the Spring and Autumn Period of Chinese history.
-He famously endured a long period of exile from his realm before finally being restored to power (r.636–628BC) and rapidly leading Jin to hegemony over the other Chinese states of his time.
-He is a figure in numerous Chinese legends, including those about his loyal courtier Jie Zhitui, whose death is said to have inspired China's Cold Food and Qingming Festivals.
+Duke Wen of Jin (697–628 BC), personal name Ji Chong'er, was duke of the Jin state from 636 BC to 628 BC.
+He was exiled from Jin for approximately 20 years before finally assuming the throne and rapidly leading Jin to hegemony over the other Chinese states of his time.

+Duke Wen is a figure in numerous Chinese legends, including those about his loyal courtier Jie Zhitui, whose death is said to have inspired China's Cold Food Festival and Qingming Festival.

 Names

 "Duke Wen of Jin" is a posthumous name bestowed on him as part of his family's ancestral veneration.
 It literally means the "Cultured Duke of Jin".
 Duke Wen's given name was Chong'er.
 His clan name was Ji.

 Life

 Early life

 Prince Chong'er was born to Duke Xian of Jin in 697 BC.
 The Zuo Zhuan notes that "his ribs were all grown together," a sign of strength and leadership.
 Chong'er's half-brothers included Shensheng and Xiqi.
 While Shensheng was the original crown prince, in his later years Duke Xian favoured the concubine Li Ji, who desired her son Xiqi to be heir instead.
 As such, she plotted to discredit Shensheng before his father, eventually leading to Shensheng's suicide in 656 BC.